JeelGondaliya183/Spatio-Temporal-Analysis/README.md

 	-	pip install -U geopandas –user
 	-	pip install -U numpy –user
 	-	pip install -U pandas –user
 	- pip install -U scikit-learn --user
         - pip install -U seaborn --user

 2. Extract .zip file and keep all the files into one folder.

 3. Run the file ‘SpatioTemporalAnalysis.py’ in google Colaboratory / Jupyter Notebook.
-  -If using Jupyter Notebook,
+-  If using Jupyter Notebook,
    (1) Install Anaconda
    (2) From Anaconda Command Line, Go to the folder where all the files are stored.
    (3) Next, Run Command "Jupyter Notebook"
    (4) Open SpatioTemporalAnalysis.ipynb (If want to see the animation, Run all the cells).

-  -If google Colaboratory(Recommeneded if you want to take a quick look), (1) Go to https://colab.research.google.com/notebooks/intro.ipynb -> Tab GitHub (2) Add URL https://github.com/JeelGondaliya183/Spatio-Temporal-Analysis and select SpatioTemporalAnalysis.ipynb (If want to see the animation, Run all the cells).
+-  If google Colaboratory(Recommeneded if you want to take a quick look), (1) Go to https://colab.research.google.com/notebooks/intro.ipynb -> Tab GitHub (2) Add URL https://github.com/JeelGondaliya183/Spatio-Temporal-Analysis and select SpatioTemporalAnalysis.ipynb (If want to see the animation, Run all the cells).